 Meet the Mandatory Criteria (MC)

-Show that they have been recognised as a leading talent in the digital technology sector
+Show that they have been recognized as a leading talent in the digital technology sector

 Meet two of the Optional Criteria (OC)